 It’s needless to say loading images take an even bigger bite of bandwidth than your friend takes from your burger.
-70-75% of optimizing your web page can be achieved by optimizing images in your web page.
-Optimize images without compromising on image quality.
+70-75% of optimizing your web page can be achieved by optimising images in your web page.
+Optimise images without compromising on image quality.
 Is it possible?
 Of course, it is.
 I’ll show you how.

 Sprite Images: An image sprite is a collection of images put into a single image.
 Using image sprites will reduce the number of server requests and save bandwidth.
 You can create Sprite sheets online using spritepad.
 With Spritepad, you can upload individual images, position them however you like, and the CSS is updated in real time.
 When you're done, download the image and copy the CSS over to your project.

 Image compression: There are a series of image compression offline and online tools.
 Finding the best compressor depends on the format of the image.

 Overview of online image compressors:In my experience, Compressor.io is the best online tool for jpeg image compression. tinypng provides maximum png compression without quality compromise.
 Kraken.io is another online tool which provides good image optimization without affecting quality of the image.

 Overview of offline image compressors:From the series of npm image compression tools, imagemin provides you better image quality with maximum compression.

 |Pulverize||Before Compression||After Compression|

 |Image 1||452.8 kB (png)||143.1 kB (png)|

 |Image 2||56.1 kB (jpg)||24.6 kB (jpg)|

 Compressing images doesn't always do the trick.
 When it comes to images, you’ve got to do an extra mile of removing the EXIF data on the image to bring down the image size further.
 Here’s an example of image size reduced by removing the EXIF data associated with the image.